rbartelme/phenophasebbn/README.md

 The Docker container for these R analyses is hosted on the [CyVerse VICE DockerHub page](https://hub.docker.com/repository/docker/cyversevice/rstudio-bayes-cpu).
 This is hosted in [CyVerse VICE](https://de2.cyverse.org/).

 The JupyterLab container to examine the python codebase is also integrated into CyVerse VICE.

+---

+### Network Workflow

+This details the syntax of data processing.

+**1. Processing raw data:**
+  - Weather data
+  - Phenotype data
+  - Genomic Data

+**2. Model Growth Rate by *Sorghum bicolor* Cultivar using JAGS in R:**
+  - Move readme from jags to here

+**3. Prepare dataset for structure learning in R & Python:**
+  - Join genomic, environmental, and phenotypic data

+**4. BBN Structure Learning in Python with NO TEARS algorithm:**
+  - Ingest joined data
+  - Process categorical data with `labelencoder` from `scikit-learn`
+  - Learn structure with `NO TEARS` using the `from_pandas` function from `causalnex`
+  - Export:
+    - pickle of structure model
+    - `png` of directed acyclic graph

+**5. Instantiate Bayesian Network:**
+  - Import structure model pickle
+  - Instantiate Bayesian network with `BayesianNetwork()` function from `causalnex`

+**6. Discritized Data Mapping & Conditional Probability Distribution Fitting:**
+  - Map continuous variables into categories
+  -